 IBM warrants that each Machine 1) is free from defects in materials and workmanship and 2) conforms to IBM's Official Published Specifications.
 The warranty period for a Machine is a specified, fixed period commencing on its Date of Installation.
-The date on your receipt is the Date of Installation, unless IBM or your reseller informs you otherwise.
+The date on your sales receipt is the Date of Installation, unless IBM or your reseller informs you otherwise.

-During the warranty period IBM or your reseller, if authorized by IBM, will provide warranty service under the type of service designated for the Machine and will manage and install engineering changes that apply to the Machine.
+During the first year of the warranty period IBM or your reseller, if authorized by IBM, will provide warranty service under the type of service designated for the Machine and will manage and install engineering changes that apply to the Machine.
+During the second and third years, IBM will provide replacement parts in exchange for defective parts.